odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_valuation/integrating_landed_costs.rst

 date on which this draft bill should be billed.

-Then, under the :guilabel:`Invoice Lines` tab, click :guilabel:`Add a line`, and click the drop-down menu in the :guilabel:`Product` column to select the previously created landed cost product.
-Click the :guilabel:`Save manually (cloud with arrow)` icon to update the draft bill.
+Then, under the :guilabel:`Invoice Lines` tab, click :guilabel:`Add a line`, and click the drop-down menu in the :guilabel:`Product` column to select the previously-created landed cost product.
+Click the :icon:`fa-cloud-upload` :guilabel:`(cloud with arrow)` icon to manually save and update the draft bill.

 .. image:: integrating_landed_costs/integrating-landed-costs-checkboxes.png
    :align: center